SITE MOST RECENTLY UPDATED on FRIDAY 28th APRIL 2017.

 The Selly Park river gauge whilst fully active will not be shown on Live River Levels for some time until suffient data has accumulated to allow full calibration.

-Our further thanks go to Christ Church, Selly Park, the Parish Church of our Neighbourhood, which so kindly provide venues for our various meetings and our postal address.
+Our further thanks go to Christ Church, Selly Park, the Parish Church of our Neighbourhood, which so kindly provides the venue for our various meetings and also our postal address.

 Links to pdf files: Many of the click-on links on our site are to pdf files.
 Your need Adobe Reader installed on your computer to read these files.
 If you don't have this you can obtain it free off charge from the Internet.
 Just enter Adobe Reader on a search engine such as Google.